Tencent/TencentPretrain/README.md

 ## Features
 TencentPretrain has the following features:
 - __Reproducibility__ TencentPretrain has been tested on many datasets and should match the performances of the original pre-training model implementations such as BERT, GPT-2, ELMo, T5, CLIP.
-- __Model modularity__ TencentPretrain is divided into the following components: embedding, encoder, target embedding (optional), decoder (optional), and target.
-Ample modules are implemented in each component.
+- __Model modularity__ TencentPretrain is divided into the following parts: embedding, encoder, target embedding (optional), decoder (optional), and target.
+Ample modules are implemented in each part.
 Clear and robust interface allows users to combine modules to construct pre-training models with as few restrictions as possible.
 - __Multimodal__ TencentPretrain supports different modalities such as text, vision, and audio.
 - __Model training__ TencentPretrain supports CPU mode, single GPU mode, distributed training mode, and gigantic model training with DeepSpeed.
 - __Model zoo__ With the help of TencentPretrain, we pre-train and release models of different properties.
 Proper selection of pre-trained models is important to the performances of downstream tasks.
-- __SOTA results__ TencentPretrain supports comprehensive downstream tasks (e.g. classification and machine reading comprehension) and provides winning solutions of many NLP competitions.
+- __SOTA results__ TencentPretrain supports comprehensive downstream tasks (e.g. classification and machine reading comprehension) and provides winning solutions of many competitions.
 - __Abundant functions__ TencentPretrain provides abundant functions related with pre-training, such as feature extractor and text generation.